Azure-Samples/aks-contoso-ships-sample/README.md

 # Contoso Ship Manager - Demo Application

-This is a short sample code for the **"Managing Application State with AKS and CosmosDB"** learn module
+> This is a short sample code for Microsoft Learn

 ## Features